nickfun/java-heroku/README.md

     $ foreman start

 Foreman comes with the Heroku utility belt.
 If you don't have heroku, then read the `Procfile` and you should be able to figure out what to do.

+## Other Notes

+This project has a github page, [http://nickfun.github.io/java-heroku/](Check it out).